TawhidFirst/blog/content/en/post/swearing-by-the-quran-or-the-mushaf/index.md

 oath is made by the Quran, in the sense of the word of Allah and not the Mushaf, then this is valid.

-Author: Sheikh 'Abd Al Mouhsin Al 'Abbad, may Allah preserve him.
+Author: Cheikh 'Abd Al Mouhsin Al 'Abbad, may Allah preserve him.